Ladysnake/Ladysnake.github.io/wiki/requiem/gameplay.md

 ### Tridents ("Drowned Grip")
 Throwing a trident as a Drowned has a chance to keep it in hand and duplicate it.
 Resulting tridents are not recoverable.

+### Water Bottles ("Witch's Brew Base")

+Witches can brew potions on the fly: when they are holding a water bottle, witches will automatically brew the potion they need to survive certain situations.

 ## Becoming Human Again

 To recover their humanity and get rid of their rotting body, an undead player has to go through the purification